 - Struggling with racing thoughts

 The balance between preserving the physical safety and health we achieve by self-isolating, and the emotional health we realize through socialization and participating in meaningful activities, is not very easy to navigate.
-We’ve provided some suggestions for helping seniors weather the pandemic.
+We’ve provided some suggestions for helping manage pandemic fatigue in seniors.

 - Accept and acknowledge your emotions.
 A range of feelings are completely normal in a period of time that feels anything but normal.
 It can be helpful to name how you are feeling – even writing it down.
 Then see if you can refocus your thoughts to approaches to help.
 For instance, if you’re feeling out of control, focus your energy on things that you can easily control.